DIPSAS/ehrcraft-form-api/README.md

 * 2.3.x - Added support for terminology and system-configuration search
 * 2.4.x - Added support for lab
 * 2.5.x - Added support for api2
+* 2.6.x - Added support for `OnClick` event for generic buttons

 ## Usage